-A student will be placed on academic probation if his/her cumulative or semester grade point average is below 2.00 or his/her SPEA GPA falls below 2.30.
-In the Bachelor of Science in Arts Management, students will be placed on probation if the SPEA GPA falls below a 2.7 or the cumulative falls below a 2.3.
-In order for the SPEA GPA to be considered, a student must have completed 12 or more credit hours in the major.
-If a student is not making satisfactory progress toward a degree at the conclusion of the probation semester, the student may be dismissed from the school.
+A student will be placed on academic probation if his/her cumulative or semester grade point average is below 2.0.
+In the Bachelor of Science in Arts Management, students will be placed on probation if the cumulative falls below a 2.3 or the semester is below a 2.0.
+If a student fails to return to good academic standing at the conclusion of the probation semester, the student may be dismissed from the school.